carlitos-esquer/mini-train/README.md

 	    end

 	    def not_found(*args)
-	      # This one is defined by Golem but here we decided to override it
+	      # This one is defined by mini-train but here we decided to override it
 	      # Like :index this method receives the arguments in order to make something with it
 	      Email.alert('Too many people are looking for porn here') if args.includes?("porn") super(args)
 	    end

 	    def error(err, *args)
-	      # Again this one is defined by Golem and only shows up when RACK_ENV is not `nil` or `dev` or `development`
+	      # Again this one is defined by mini-train and only shows up when RACK_ENV is not `nil` or `dev` or `development`
 	      # Default only prints "ERROR"
 	      # Here we're going to send the error message
 	      # One would rarely show that to the end user but this is just a demo